fermenreq/Parameterize_Docker/README.md

 # Install ``python-software-properties``, ``software-properties-common`` and PostgreSQL 9.3
 #  There are some warnings (in red) that show up during the build.
 You can hide
 #  them by prefixing each apt-get statement with DEBIAN_FRONTEND=noninteractive
-RUN apt-get update && apt-get install -y python-software-properties software-properties-common postgresql-9.3 postgresql-client-9.3 postgresql-contrib-9.3
+RUN apt-get update && apt-get install -y python-software-properties software-properties-common postgresql-9.3 postgresql-client-9.3 postgresql-contrib-9.3 gedit

 # Adjust PostgreSQL configuration so that remote connections to the
 # database are possible.